 - Price: £250-£400

-Their clever umbrella-style pop-up tents were always fantastic, so what about their awnings?
-The downside is really that most of them are quite large and not cheap.
-There are pole and sleeve and inflatables as well as the Rapidex system. prices range from around £250 for the pole and sleeve Driveaway compact (available in 200 and 300 cm).
-Top prices are around £800.
+Khyam’s clever umbrella-style pop-up tents were always fantastic, so what about their awnings?
+The downside is really that most of them are quite large.
+There are pole and sleeve and inflatables as well as the Quick Erect system. prices range from around £300 for the pole and sleeve Kamper Compact to £580 for the smart QE Dub Hub.
+Lots of bigger and more expensive beasts too!

 A lovely-looking awning, again in that gazebo-style.
 Clip-in groundsheet and lots of light.
 Couldn’t be easier to put up.